peasantbird/tp/docs/DeveloperGuide.md

 A workaround for such cases in v1.4 is to add the info about both houses into the address field and info field (since we do not limit the user from doing this.)

+#### 5. Undo/redo commands affect UI-based commands
-8. Our undo/redo commands do not currently undo/redo UI-based commands, this could be enhanced in later versions.
+* Our undo/redo commands do not currently undo/redo UI-based commands, this could be enhanced in later versions.

+#### 6. Improvements to filter command
-9. Our filter command currently only matches entire sections of a name.
+* Our filter command currently only matches entire sections of a name.
 A possible enhancement is to allow filter to search for partial matches, or have an additional command parameter to enable this; e.g. match `hi` with `Ibrahim`.

-10. Our filter command also can only search for names as of v1.4.
+* Our filter command also can only search for names as of v1.4.
 Another enhancement is to allow users to search for the specific field they want to, by indicating it in the command parameters.
 One possible format is `filter p/202` if you wanted to filter by phone number, for example.

+#### 7. Better error handling for sort command
+* Our sort command currently allows extraneous inputs and invalid prefixes after the `sort` keyword and before the next valid prefix (`n`, `ah`, `i` or `prio`).
+Instead of allowing these inputs, the sort command can be changed to not allow these inputs and show an error message to the user indicating these invalid parameters and prefixes.
+Moreover, `sort` currently allows the user to input more than one valid prefix, in which case it'll take the prefix based on the order:
+**1. Name**, **2.
+Home address**, **3.
+House info**, **4.
+Priority**.
+The sort command can be changed to allow only a single prefix, decreasing ambiguity on which prefix it is sorting by.